Structure and geometry of the tableaux algebra: Introduction

 We begin by showing that $\A{n}{m}$ is a Noetherian, reduced, and Jacobson ring (Proposition \ref{prop:IntegralDomain-Noetherian-Reduced-Jacobson}).
-The tableaux algebra admits a natural presentation by column tableaux, which enables us to realize it as an explicit quotient of a finitely generated polynomial ring (Corollary \ref{cor:tensorprod}), and we denote its defining ideal $\R{n}{m}$.
-In turn, by precisely identifying the generating relations of $\R{n}{m}$, we establish that not only is algebra is quadratic, but it is in fact Koszul (Theorem \ref{thm:quadratic}, Corollary \ref{cor:koszul}).
+The tableaux algebra admits a natural presentation by column tableaux, which enables us to realize it as an explicit quotient of a finitely generated polynomial ring (Corollary \ref{cor:tensorprod}), and we denote its defining ideal by $\R{n}{m}$.
+In turn, by precisely identifying the generating relations of $\R{n}{m}$, we establish that not only is this algebra quadratic, it is in fact Koszul (Theorem \ref{thm:quadratic}, Corollary \ref{cor:koszul}).
 Moreover, we enumerate the minimal generating set for $\R{n}{m}$, which we later show forms a Gr{\"o}bner basis (Theorem \ref{thm:enumeration}, Corollary \ref{cor:enumeration}, Corollary \ref{cor:toricdegeneration}, Corollary \ref{cor:pluckerenumeration}).
+In particular, we provide an explicit combinatorial description and closed formulas for the \newword{Pl{\"u}cker--Grassmann relations} and the \newword{incidence relations}.
+To the best of the author's knowledge, this is the first time that such an enumeration of these relations appears in the literature.